Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Introduction

 We illustrate our approach by studying minimum-error discrimination, where the figure of merit is the average retrodiction error.
 This figure of merit can be experimentally evaluated if, during the training step, Alice communicates the labels of the states that she sent to Bob through a classical channel.
-Minimum-error discrimination plays key role in quantum imaging \cite{Tan}, quantum reading \cite{Pirandola}, image discrimination \cite{Nair}, error correcting codes \cite{Lloyd}, and quantum repeaters \cite{Loock}.
-This problem does not have a closed analytical solution, except for sets of states with high symmetry.
+Minimum-error discrimination plays key role in quantum imaging \cite{Tan}, quantum reading \cite{Pirandola}, image discrimination \cite{Nair}, error-correcting codes \cite{Lloyd}, and quantum repeaters \cite{Loock}.
+This problem does not have a closed analytical solution except for sets of states with high symmetry.
 Our approach may also implement other discrimination strategies at the expense of resorting to more elaborate optimization algorithms.
 We first consider the minimum-error discrimination of two unknown non-orthogonal pure states.
 In this case the minimum of the average error probability, which can be analytically calculated, is given by the Helstrom bound.
-We show that it is possible to train the measuring device to reach values very close to the Helstrom bound.
+We show that it is possible to train the measurement device to reach values very close to the Helstrom bound.
 We extend our analysis to $d$ unknown non-orthogonal quantum states using $d$-dimensional symmetric states.
-Discrimination of this class of states plays an important role in processes such as quantum teleportation \cite{Roa,Neves}, entanglement swapping \cite{Solis}, and dense coding \cite{Pati} when carried out with partially entangled states and has already been implemented experimentally \cite{Prosser}.
+Discrimination of this class of states plays an important role in processes such as quantum teleportation \cite{PhysRevA.68.022310,PhysRevA.85.062322}, entanglement swapping \cite{Solis}, and dense coding \cite{Pati} when carried out with partially entangled states and has already been implemented experimentally \cite{Prosser}.
 In this case, our approach also leads to the optimal single-shot generalized quantum measurement.
 However, it requires a large number of iterations.
 This is a consequence of the dimension of the control parameter space that scales as $d^4$.
 We also show that the use of a priori information effectively reduces the number of iterations, where we consider the use of initial conditions close to the optimal measurement as well as the reduction of the dimension of the control parameter space by assuming a particular property of the optimal measurement.
-Finally, we consider the discrimination of unknown mixed quantum states generated by quantum channels such as dephasing.
-This article is organized as follows: in Sec.
-II we introduce our approach to the discrimination of unknown orthogonal quantum states.
-In Sec.
-III we study the properties of our approach by means of several numerical experiments.
-In Sec.
-IV we summarize and conclude.
+Finally, we consider the discrimination of unknown mixed quantum states generated by quantum channels such as phase flip.